loresoft/loresoft.github.io/content/post/2005-11-21-MSBuild-Community-Task-Collaboration-Project.md

----
-layout: post
-dateCreated: 11/21/2005 5:29:00 PM
-title: MSBuild Community Task Collaboration Project
-tags:
-- MSBuild
----
++++
+date = '2005-11-21T17:29:00-06:00'
+title = 'MSBuild Community Task Collaboration Project' url = 'MSBuild-Community-Task-Collaboration-Project' tags = ['msbuild', 'open-source'] categories = ['Projects'] author = 'LoreSoft' description = 'Announcement of the MSBuild Community Task Collaboration Project for sharing MSBuild tasks.'
++++

 I'd like to announce the MSBuild Community Task Collaboration Project.
 The project was started by me to form a directory of MSBuild Tasks for use in your build scripts.
 The project is also an open source collection of tasks.
 The project is broke into 2 web sites.